-Prerequisite: Math 125 or Math 122 or Math 134 with a grade of C or better, or appropriate skill level demonstrated through the math placement process.
+Prerequisite: Math 122 or 125 with a grade of C or better, or appropriate skill level demonstrated through the math placement process.
+Lecture, 4 hours.

 This course uses technology to analyze data.
 Probability techniques, hypothesis testing, and predictive techniques are employed to facilitate decision-making by inferring populationlevel conclusions based on samples.
 Topics include descriptive statistics; probability and sampling distributions; statistical inference; correlation and linear regression; analysis of variance (ANOVA), chi-square and t-tests; and application of technology for statistical analysis including the interpretation of the relevance of the statistical findings.
 Applications using data from disciplines including business, social sciences, psychology, life science, health science, and education.